 Anonymous complaints are typically used to address employer payroll issues such as incorrect wage calculation and payment, unposted work schedules, no pay stubs, etc. If the complaint is from an employee alleging a specific case of unpaid wages, a formal complaint must be submitted.

-After receiving an anonymous complaint, the Employment Standards Division will contact the employer and work with them to correct payroll issues on a 'go-forward' basis.
+After receiving an anonymous complaint, Employment Standards will contact the employer and work with them to correct payroll issues on a 'go-forward' basis.

 Only written anonymous complaints will be investigated.
 Any supporting evidence should be included to support the complaint.

-Once the Wage Assessment has been served, the employer has 15 business days to pay the amount claimed or to file an appeal.
-All Wage Assessments that are not appealed, or where appeals have been exhausted, become a Director’s Certificate.
-The Director's Certificate is the final outcome on any wage complaint.
-The Certificate is filed with the Court of Queen's Bench, where it has the force and effect of a monetary judgment issued by the Court
+Once the wage assessment has been served, the employer has 15 business days to pay the amount claimed or to file an appeal.
+All wage assessments that are not appealed, or where appeals have been exhausted, become a director’s certificate.
+The director's certificate is the final outcome on any wage complaint.
+The certificate is filed with the Court of King's Bench, where it has the force and effect of a monetary judgment issued by the Court